kevinolega/callcentertrainingtips/_posts/2019-08-23-mayor-sanchez.md

 I thought that was the end of the story.

-I Googled hime every now and then and saw that he's still behind bars.
+I Googled him every now and then and saw that he's still behind bars.

 A few days ago there's news that he's probably going to be set free.